giantswarm/athena/README.md

 # Athena

-Athena is a service that knows some useful about your cluster.
-Its purpose is to provide some none-sensitive data (e. g. the CA certificate of the Kubernetes API, the cluster identifier, the cloud provider) to public clients, so they could easily establish a connection with the Kubernetes API, and identify the cluster that they're talking to.
+Athena is a service that knows some useful things about your cluster.
+Its purpose is to provide some non-sensitive data (e. g. the CA certificate of the Kubernetes API, the cluster identifier, the cloud provider) to public clients, so they could easily establish a connection with the Kubernetes API, and identify the cluster that they're talking to.

 Athena is typically running in every Giant Swarm management cluster, but is also useful in workload clusters.